wxie2017/wxie2017.github.io/pages/speech/member_reward_program.md

-As we see at the beginning, the goal of member rewards program is to motivate club members to improve and build trust between club and organization.
+As we see at the beginning, the goal of member rewards program is to motivate club members to improve and build trust between members and the club.
 Membership programs have proven themselves as one of the most effective tactics for increasing club members and inspiring member loyalty.